JuZED/wp-fullpage/readme.txt

 3. Activate the plugin through the "Plugins" menu in WordPress.
 4. Go to "Settings/Wp FullPage" for default settings.

+== Upgrade Notice ==
+Deactivate than reactivate the plugin after upgrade to refresh permalinks.

 == Changelog ==
+= 1.3 =
+*   Remove fullpage post-type in permalink and add fullpage to the front page dropdown.
 = 1.2 =
 *   Condition updated.
 = 1.1 =